Badminton at the Olympic Games

 - Denmark's Poul-Erik Høyer is the only non-Asian badminton player ever to win an Olympic gold medal.
 He won the men's singles event in 1996.

 - In 2012, for the first time there was a combination of group play and knockout stages.
-During the round-robin group play of the women's doules, four teams were accused of trying to lose in order to manipulate the draw, and were subsequently disqualified from the competition.
+During the round-robin group play of the women's doubles, four teams were accused of trying to lose in order to manipulate the draw, and were subsequently disqualified from the competition.

 - The best all-time performing badminton player at the Olympic Games is female player Gao Ling of China, who played in 2000 and 2004, winning 4 gold medals.
 See more on the Greatest Badminton Players at the Olympics.